Mentor Handbook

 - Remember key dates in church history.
 When did Martin Luther nail the 95 theses on the door of the Wittenberg Chapel?
 How did John Knox adapt Genevan polity to Scotland?
 What is the broad sweep of the history of Christian missions?

-Beginning in Year 2, you ought to begin reminding your student that licensure and ordination is a long and difficult process.
-He may have to write several papers and take many exams.
+Beginning in Year 2, you ought to begin reminding your student that licensure and ordination is a long and difficult process involving papers and exams.

 The booklet Preparing for Licensure & Ordination Exams by Chapell/Meek will be a helpful resource for study, and one that the student should begin looking at early in Year 2.